You hear the phrase “My office is at the beach” and …

-In general, a coworking space features a cosy decoration with several setting options to accommodate different work materials – and tmatching the most varied tastes – including meeting room, lounge, kitchen and/or bar.
+In general, a co-working space features a comfy and creative ambiance with several setting options to accommodate different work materials – and matching the most varied tastes – including meeting room, lounge, kitchen and/or bar.

 Throughout these 10 months travelling and working in different parts of the world, I’ve been seeing the most varied landscapes when I take a break from looking to my laptop.

 Whether the option is working at the beach, finding a comfortable spot at a cafe or sitting in the airport treadmill (as shown at the end of this post) …